Day 1: Saturday 13th March 2021 – A Happy Accident

-To better understand how this feels for them and come up with some solutions, I randomly decide to pick up my kids ¾ size guitar (which has a smaller neck) and turn it upside down (to play left-handed) to have a go at the A chord.
+To better understand how this feels for them and come up with some solutions, I randomly decide to pick up my son’s ¾ size electric guitar (which has a smaller neck) and turn it upside down (to play left-handed) to have a go at the A chord.

 In this position, I feel like a complete beginner with fingers that are too big for the guitar, which is exactly what I want.

 When I attempt the A chord, it obviously sounds wrong because the guitar is an upside-down right-handed guitar.
 But it’s cool because I’m not trying to play music.
 I’m just trying to better understand how it feels to play the A chord from the perspective of the complete beginner with big fingers.

 WOW!
-I’m absolutely astounded with how difficult the A chord feels to play.
-The old school way of playing it feels squishy and my fingers struggle to fit into the small frets.
-The new school way feels like I’m tying my fingers up in a knot.
+I’m absolutely astounded by how difficult the A chord feels to play.
+The old-school way of playing it feels squishy and my fingers struggle to fit into the small frets.
+The new-school way feels like I’m tying my fingers up in a knot.

 Trying Other Chords

 Fascinated by this initial experience, I decided to try some of the other chords.

 They all feel excruciatingly difficult!
-The C chord, literally impossible.
+The C chord feels literally impossible to play.
 Barre chords, another planet.
-It’s a really weird feeling considering playing the same chords right handed feels as easy as writing my name.
+It’s a really weird feeling considering playing the same chords right-handed is as easy as writing my name.